The Magnetar Model and the Ejecta--Circumstellar-Matter Interaction Model for 31 Luminous, Rapidly Evolving Optical Transients: Conclusions

 \section{Conclusions}

-PS1-10bjp, PS1-11bbq, and PS1-13ess are luminous optical transients whose peak luminosities are comparable to (or higher than) those of canonical SNe~Ia and normal SNe~Ibc.
-However, they evolved rapidly, with rise times of $\lesssim 10$\,d.
-These two characteristics cannot be simultaneously explained by the radioactivity model that has long been adopted to account for the LCs of SNe~Ia and normal SNe~Ibc.
+In this paper, we {collect 31} luminous REOTs which cannot be explained by the {$^{56}$Ni} model that has long been adopted to account for the light curves of SNe~Ia and normal SNe~Ibc.
+We suppose that the REOTs are {either luminous} ultrastripped CCSNe {or SNe~Ibn/IIn, and we use the magnetar and CSI models to fit their multiband light curves.}

-In this paper, we suppose that these REOTs are stripped CCSNe, and the neutron stars they created are rapidly-rotating magnetars that can boost the luminosities of these otherwise dim SNe.
-By modeling their LCs and temperature evolution, we find that they might be stripped CCSNe (the inferred ejecta masses are $\sim 0.40$--0.46\,M$_\odot$) powered by nascent magnetars with $P_0 \approx 18$--34\,ms and $B_p \approx$ (2.5--5.8) $\times10^{15}$\,G.

-The best-fit ejecta masses of these luminous REOTs ($\sim 0.40$--0.46\,M$_\odot$) are slightly smaller than that of the Type Ic SN~1994I ($0.6^{+0.3}_{-0.1}$\,M$_\odot$; \citealt{Lyman2016}).
-Our modeling assumes that the value of the optical opacity is 0.1\,cm$^2$\,g$^{-1}$.
-Adopting smaller values for the optical opacity (e.g., 0.06 or 0.07\,cm$^2$\,g$^{-1}$), the inferred masses would be larger, since the derived ejecta mass is inversely proportional to the optical opacity (see, e.g., \citealt{Wang2015b,Lyman2016}).
-These results demonstrate that these luminous REOTs might be SN~1994I-like SNe~Ic whose luminosities were boosted by nascent magnetars.
-While the lower limit of the ejecta mass is $\sim 0.2$\,M$_\odot$, which is in the range of the ejecta of ultra-stripped CCSNe, the upper limit ($\sim 0.65$--0.78\,M$_\odot$) is comparable to that of normal SNe~Ic.
-We can therefore conclude that these luminous REOTs might be stripped CCSNe whose ejecta masses are between those of ultra-stripped CCSNe and normal SNe~Ic.
+We find that {28} events {in the sample} can be explained by the magnetar model; the best-fit ejecta masses of {14, 6, 7, and 1 of them are (respectively) 0.05--0.3\,M$_\odot$, 0.3--0.5\,M$_\odot$, 0.5--1.0\,M$_\odot$, and $>1.0$\,M$_\odot$, indicating that most REOTs are ultrastripped SNe ($\sim 0.05$--0.20\,M$_\odot$; \citealt{Tauris2013}) or stripped SNe if they were powered by the magnetars.
+The ejecta masses of the 6 REOTs with masses $\sim 0.5$--1.0\,M$_\odot$ are comparable to} that of the Type Ic SN~1994I ($0.6^{+0.3}_{-0.1}$\,M$_\odot$), {while the derived mass of HSC17bbaz ($5.58^{+1.6}_{-1.4}$\,M$_\odot$) is comparable to that of SLSNe~I studied by \cite{Nich2017}.} Our modeling assumes that the value of the optical opacity is 0.1\,cm$^2$\,g$^{-1}$; adopting smaller values for the optical opacity (e.g., 0.05\,cm$^2$\,g$^{-1}$), the inferred masses would be larger, since the derived ejecta mass is inversely proportional to the optical opacity (see, e.g., \citealt{Wang2015,Lyman2016}).

-Moreover, \citet{Lyman2016} found that the probability density function for SNe~Ic peaks at $M_{\rm ej} \approx 0.5$\,M$_\odot$ and 2\,M$_\odot$ (see Fig. 10 of \citealt{Lyman2016}).
-Hence, it is reasonable to expect that stripped CCSNe with ejecta masses $\sim 0.40$--0.46\,M$_\odot$ are commonplace.
-Provided that a fraction of stripped CCSNe with $M_{\rm ej} \approx 0.5$\,M$_\odot$ create rapidly spinning magnetars, the magnetars would significantly increase the luminosities of these SNe.
-The mass transfer in a binary would spin-up the progenitor of the ultra-stripped core and the resulting magnetars tend to be rapidly spinning.

-Although the theoretical LCs and temperature evolution curves reproduced by our model can mimic thhose of the three luminous REOTs that we investigated, we caution that other models (merger-nova, TDE, white dwarf merger, etc.) are also promising.